 Seeded chicken schnitzel is a wonderfully delicious and easy recipe made with boneless chicken breast.
 This crispy chicken schnitzel has the perfect crunchy coating on the outside and juicy tender chicken on the inside.
-It also makes great leftovers so you may want to make a double batch.
+It also makes great leftovers and I'm going to show you how.

 Crusted Seeded chicken schnitzel is the stuff that dreams are made of and it is on a constant rotation in our house!
-It is one of my favorite chicken recipes .
+It is one of my favorite chicken recipes and it makes the most amazing freezer meal for those busy nights since it re-heats so well.

-Traditionally you will see pork schnitzel but chicken schnitzel is also common.
-If you are looking for a new chicken breast recipe that is not boring then this it!
+If you are looking for a new chicken breast recipe that is not boring then this is it!

 Ingredients you will need to make this seeded chicken schnitzel